 All Visiting Scholars will receive a zero-pay contract, initiated by the invitation of the appropriate college dean.
 Only Visiting Scholars issued a zero-pay contract by the appropriate dean will receive a TU ID, e-mail address, and otherwise have official status with the university during their period of stay.
 The zero-pay contract will outline the terms of the Visiting Scholar’s appointment and any associated campus privileges.

 Step 3 – Notify the Appropriate Offices and Schools

 Office of Research and Sponsored Research: If the Visiting Scholar receives funding from an externally funded grant and/or is an international scholar, the responsible TU faculty member should notify the Office of Research and Sponsored Research.

-Graduate School: If the Visiting Scholar will require access to classes for credit or auditing, the hosting faculty will be required to obtain permission from the Graduate School.
+Graduate School: If the Visiting Scholar will require access to observe a class, the hosting faculty will be required to obtain permission from the Graduate School.

-English Language Verification: The US State Department has implemented new requirements for verifying the English language proficiency of foreign scholars obtaining a J-1 visa.
-The Visiting Scholar Form details the options for completing verification.
-Hosting faculty must consult with the Office of International Student Services regarding appropriate documentation that visiting scholars meet this new requirement.
+English Language Verification: The US State Department has requirements for verifying the English language proficiency of foreign scholars obtaining a J-1 visa.
+The Visiting Scholar application site details the options for completing verification.
+Hosting faculty must consult with CGE regarding appropriate documentation that visiting scholars meet this new requirement.

 Step 4 – Secure Housing

 In most cases, housing will be the responsibility of the hosting department or college.
 Given the demands for on-campus housing, hosts should not assume that they will be able to secure an apartment or other accommodation on campus.

 This Visiting Scholar form must be completed by the hosting faculty member and circulated to all of the indicated people.
 This form is required in order for a College Dean to issue a zero-pay contract.